About Me

-I have been at the British Columbia Institute of Technology (BCIT) since 2005 as Associate Dean and Dean of the Learning & Teaching Centre.
+Before joining COL, I spent seven years at the British Columbia Institute of Technology as Associate Dean and Dean of the Learning & Teaching Centre.

-Before joining BCIT I was Associate and Acting Director of the Distance Education & Technology department at the University of British Columbia (UBC) and the Director of the Centre for Managing & Planning E-Learning (MAPLE).
+From 1982 to 2005 I worked at the University of British Columbia in a variety of distance education and educational technology roles including Associate and Acting Director of the Distance Education & Technology department and the Director of the Centre for Managing & Planning E-Learning (MAPLE).
 MAPLE research projects focused on institutional planning and management issues, policy, and social and educational impacts of e-learning.

 I have extensive international consulting experience related to online course development and the planning and management of e-learning.
 I have taught workshops on developing and delivering online instruction and the planning and management of e-learning in Mexico, Malaysia, Taiwan, Bhutan, Croatia and Canada and I have been a consultant on distance education projects in Mongolia, Indonesia and Bhutan.

-I am an adjunct Professor in the UBC Master of Educational Technology program and in the Athabasca University Master of Distance Education.
+I am an adjunct Professor in the UBC Master of Educational Technology program.

-I am the editor of the Journal of Distance Education.
+From 2006 to 2012 was the Chief Editor of the Journal of Distance Education.

 I have a Ph.D. in Adult Education (1997), a Masters degree in Educational Psychology (1989) and a B.Ed.
 (1982) from the University of British Columbia.
 I also hold a Diploma of Technology in Broadcast Journalism (1977) from BCIT.